guihkx/irpf-tools-flatpak/libgnome-stubs/README.md

 And sure enough, after I set up Kinoite in a VM, I was able to confirm that IRPF wasn't able to open URLs with the default web browser.

 The (apparent) reason for that, is because gvfs needs to be installed *and running on the host*!
-I.e.m having gvfs libraries only on the Flatpak side, is not enough to make URLs open!
+I.e., having gvfs libraries only on the Flatpak side is not enough to open URLs!

-But expecting users to install a system component just to make URLs open, is ludicrous.
+But expecting users to install a system component just to make URLs open, is ludicrous: It can be slightly annoying if they use an immutable distro, or just plain impossible if they lack permission to install system packages.

-Not to mention users that aren't able to do that, as they e.g. lack permission to install system packages; Or maybe they use an immutable distro, like Kinoite.

 ## Solutions